Blind super-resolution of point sources via fast iterative hard thresholding: Main Result

 where $c_1,c_2$ and $C$ are absolute constants and $\kappa = \sigma_{\max}(\calH{(\mX^\natural)}) / \sigma_{\min}(\calH{(\mX^\natural)})$. \end{theorem}

 \begin{remark} The sample complexity established in \cite{chen2020vectorized} for the Vectorized Hankel Lift is $n\geq c\mu_0 \mu_1\cdot sr\log^4(sn)$.
-While the sample complexity is sub-optimal dependence on $s$ and $r$, our recovery method requires low per iteration computational complexity.
-Similar to \cite{CAI2019Fast}, the per iteration computational cost of FIHT is about $\calO(r ^2sn+rn\log(sn)+r)$.
-To improve the dependence on $s$, we will investigate other initialization procedures in future work. \end{remark}
+While the sample complexity is sub-optimal dependence on $s$ and $r$, our recovery method requires low per iteration computational complexity. \end{remark} \begin{remark} It is shown in \cite{mao2021projected} that PGD-VHL can exact recover $\mX^\natural$ when the measurements is of order $\calO(s^2r^2\log^2 (sn))$.
+Moreover the exact recovery of PGD-VHL relies on a more complicated regularization scheme. \end{remark}